RitabrataDas343/RitabrataDas343/README.md

 - 🐧 Web Developer & Graphic Designer at **GNU/Linux Users' Group, NIT Durgapur.**

-- 👨‍💻 All of my projects are available at [https://github.com/RitabrataDas343](https://github.com/RitabrataDas343)
+- 👨‍💻 All of my projects are available at [Github](https://github.com/RitabrataDas343)

-- 📝 I regularly write articles on [https://dev.to/ritabratadas343](https://dev.to/ritabratadas343)
+- 📝 I regularly write articles on [Dev.To](https://dev.to/ritabratadas343)

-- 💬 Ask me about **Django, Chess and Graphic Designing**
+- 💬 Ask me about **Django, Chess and Graphic Designing.**

-- 📫 How to reach me **dasritabrata5@gmail.com**
+- 📫 How to reach me **dasritabrata5@gmail.com.**

-- 📄 Know about my experiences [https://www.linkedin.com/in/ritabrata-das-6b0a40202/](https://www.linkedin.com/in/ritabrata-das-6b0a40202/)
+- 📄 Know about my experiences at [LinkedIn](https://www.linkedin.com/in/ritabrata-das-6b0a40202/)

 - ⚡ Fun fact **ISC 2020 Topper from WEST BENGAL**